tsipkens/cmap/README.md

 ### Divergent colormaps

-Divergent colormaps have the brightest or darkest color in the middle, with a monotonic change in perceived brightness in either direction.
+Divergent colormaps have the brightest or darkest color in the middle, with a monotonic change in perceived brightness in either direction.The colorbrewer colormaps are

 #### cmocean